 Each person nominated to a supporting role will be required to tick a check box indicating that they have read and understood the terms on which they have been nominated for this proposal and accept this role.
 Ticking this box constitutes an electronic signature of the supporting role with regard to this Stage 2 application.

 Once the application form is completed and prior to submission the lead applicant is also required to tick a check box to indicate that they have read and understood the terms on which you have been nominated as chief investigator for this proposal along with the associated documentation and accept this role (see acknowledgement section).

 No original signatures are required for this application.

 Please ensure that the required signatories (above) are aware of the statements of responsibility that they are agreeing to by making an electronic signature.
-The statements can be found by clicking on the following link: Terms and Conditions.
+The statements can be found in the terms and conditions.